imindersingh/maven-gauge-tags/README.md

 # Unused Tags

+This script will:

-This script finds all unused tags in the specs that are not in the pom.xml
+- Find all unused tags in the specs that are not in the pom.xml
+- Find all specs which don't have any tags (meaning they are probably not being run anywhere!)

 ## Requirements